WELCOME TO MISSOURI PTA!

 - To raise the standards of home life

-- To bring into close relation the home and the school, that parents and teachers may cooperate intelligently in the education of children and youth
+- To promote the collaboration and engagement of families and educators in the education of children and youth;

 The PTA PurposeWho We Are